Sales Negotiation Methods That Can Close the Deal

 Always remember the future value of strong bonds and relationships.
 Negotiating a great deal can feel like the main goal, but how you close the deal is just as important.

 Manipulative sales tactics drive the negotiation toward unsavory win-lose scenarios.
-These damage relationships and future lucrative deals.
+This damages relationships and future lucrative deals.

 The truth is, you should ground the methods you employ in the spirit of collaboration and competition.
 Finding a perfect solution for both sides is much more advantageous than an outcome benefiting only one.